Vermont Hospitals 101

 THE GREEN MOUNTAIN CARE BOARD (GMCB)

 The GMCB is the only regulatory board of its kind in the nation.
-It oversees hospitals and health insurers to help improve health care quality and moderate costs for Vermonters via the following mechanisms:
+Comprised of an independent, five-member Board whose members are appointed by the Governor, it oversees hospitals and health insurers to help improve access, affordability, and quality of health care Vermonters via the following mechanisms:

-• Hospitals must get an approval called a Certificate of Need from the GMCB before building, renovating, or buying medical equipment to ensure that Vermont’s health care system does not expand too quickly or unnecessarily, driving up costs for all Vermonters.
+• All health care facilities, including hospitals, must get an approval called a Certificate of Need from the GMCB before building, renovating, or buying medical equipment to ensure that Vermont’s health care system does not expand too quickly or unnecessarily, driving up costs for all Vermonters.

 • This plan addresses access, quality, and cost containment by identifying and prioritizing the needs in health care services, programs and facilities, as well as the resources available to meet those needs.